linkfrg/ignis/docs/dev/documentation.rst

 General Classes
 ~~~~~~~~~~~~~~~~

+- For classes that the user can initialize manually, explicitly define the constructor arguments in the `Args` section.

 - Signals:

     If a class has custom signals, add docstrings to the functions decorated with ``@GObject.Signal`` respectively.